LarissaPortillo/LarissaPortillo.github.io/Mancala/README.md

 ## Unsolved Problems
 ***
 I was having a hard time figuring out how to properly use setTimeout in my code.
 I wish I could have gotten a good grasp of how it worked, so that every action could be timed properly.
 The poor timing of certain functions can be seen in parts of the game play.
+When the user wins the game, the whole page freezes.
+So, I believe there is an infinite while loop that happens at that point but I haven't had the chance to debug it.

 ## User Stories
 ***